biocore/unifrac/docs/compile_cpu.README.md

 ```
 # MacOS only
 conda install -c conda-forge -c bioconda clangxx_osx-64=10.0.0
-# Also add library whichh is not imported automatically
+# Also add library which is not imported automatically
 conda install -c conda-forge -c bioconda liblapacke
 ```